simurghi/Alien_Invasion/README.md

 ### Releases:

-Download the latest release, extract the zip, and run the alien invasion launch script (Linux).
-There is also an experimental Windows exe built with wine available.
+Download the latest release, extract the zip, and run the alien invasion .bin launch script (Linux) or .exe (Windows).

-To create your own release, once you've cloned the repository, use :
+To create your own release, once you've cloned the repository, inside of your terminal, type:

 ```
 $ cd alien_invasion/src

-$ pyinstaller -F -w alien_invasion.py
+$ pyinstaller --standalone --onefile alien_invasion.py

 ```
 NOTE: The finished binary _must_ be able to find the stats and assets folders or else it won't work.
 You can move them into the same directory or use symlinks.